 The 2021 LS 500 has a twin-turbocharged 3.5-liter V6 engine producing 416 horsepower and 442 lb-ft of torque, which is linked to a 10-speed automatic transmission.
 Rear-wheel drive (RWD) is standard, all-wheel drive (AWD) is optional.

-The Environmental Protection Agency (EPA) estimates fuel consumption at 18 miles per gallon in the city, 29 mpg on the highway and 22 mpg in combined driving (RWD) or 17 mpg city/27 mpg hwy/21 mpg combined (AWD).
+The Environmental Protection Agency (EPA) rates the 2021 Lexus LS at 18 miles per gallon in the city, 29 mpg on the highway and 22 mpg in combined driving (RWD) or 17 mpg city/27 mpg hwy/21 mpg combined (AWD).
 These figures are impressive for a large luxury sedan.

 The LS 500h has a hybrid powertrain consisting of a 3.5-liter V6 engine, two electric motors running off a lithium-ion battery pack and a special automatic transmission that combines a 4-speed planetary gear set with an electronically controlled continuously variable transmission (CVT).
 Total system output is 354 hp.

-The EPA puts fuel consumption at 25 mpg city/33 mpg hwy/28 mpg combined or 23 mpg city/31 mpg hwy/26 mpg combined with AWD.
-These are last year’s figures, but we expect no radical changes for 2021.
+The EPA puts fuel economy of the LS 500h at 25 mpg city/33 mpg hwy/28 mpg combined or 23 mpg city/31 mpg hwy/26 mpg combined with AWD.
+These are last year’s figures, but we expect no changes for 2021.

 Standard Features and Options